vikktrey123/Trey-Made-Raw-Data/README.md

 Some you may need an api key for like ytsearch

 By the way most require DBM Beta and Mods download Mods Here https://github.com/Discord-Bot-Maker-Mods/DBM-Mods/tree/beta

-Dont use NSFW unless you're fine with mostly hentai and some other shit it uses https://nekos.life/ api so expect that. you can observe for yourself here https://nekos.life/api/v2/endpoints